 A portal is an aperture in the fabric of space through which exotic matter is emitted into our world.
 Ingress strategy revolves around control of portals.

 Portals appear in the scanner as glowing fountains.
 Neutral (uncaptured) portals are small and grey.
-When an agent captures a portal, it changes to that faction‘s color: green for the Enlightened and blue for the Resistance.
-As agents upgrade a portal, it will become larger.
+When a portal is captured, it changes to that faction‘s color: green for the Enlightened, blue for the Resistance, and red for Machina.
+As a portal is upgraded, it will become larger.

 A portal will periodically generate XM on the ground around itself.
 The amount of XM generated is 10% of the portal’s current energy level.
 For example, a fully-charged L8 portal will have 48,000 energy, which means it will generate 4,800 XM on the ground.
 XM is regenerated every 10-15 minutes or so.

 Portals have eight slots where agents can deploy resonators.
 These devices store XM and strengthen the portal.
 They appear around the portal in the scanner, with a colored beam connecting each one to the portal.
 The color of the resonator and the color of the connecting beam indicates the resonator’s level.
 Each slot can accommodate one resonator.